willhaslett/covid-19-growth/README.md

 ## CSV and JSON
 `dump_csv_and_json.py` gets executed when you run `lib/update.py`.
 It creates CSV and JSON files for the five Pandas dataframes and puts them in `output/csv` and `output/json`.
-Data are synchronized with the upstream repos at runtime.

 - **CSV:**
   Comma-delimited files for each dataframe.
 The formats mirror the dataframes as described above.